mm80843/T3.5/docs/Benef/PBN__Benef_1055.md

 # __Provenance and transparency in supply chain__

-## Name of the Benefit

-Blockchain technology provides transparency and traceability in the supply chain, ensuring reliability and reducing the risk of disruptions

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in blockchain-based supply chain management would benefit from improved reliability and traceability, enhancing the value of their investment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1176.md)